Viannez/Project1_WarehouseManagement/README.md

 - View and sort list of all warehouses by ID and capacity
 - View and sort list of all products by ID and price
 - Create and Delete warehouse from warehouse list
-- Create and delete product from product list, uses drop down for size category selection
+- Create and delete product from product list, includes drop down for size category selection
 - View individual warehouse details magnifying glass button, routed '/warehouse/{id}'
   - Update warehouse details with pen button.
 Null values will just keep previous values.
 Capacity cannot be lower than total products stocked in the warehouse.
   - Add new product inventory to warehouse with drop down of all products, cannot add product already in warehouse.